Modelling Behavioural Diversity for Learning in Open-Ended Games: Introduction

 In game theory, the necessity of pursuing behavioural diversity is also deeply rooted in the non-transitive structure of games \citep{balduzzi2019open}.
 In general, an arbitrary game, of either the normal-form type \citep{candogan2011flows} or the differential type \citep{balduzzi2018mechanics}, can always be decomposed into a sum of two components: a \emph{transitive part} and a \emph{non-transitive part}.
 The transitive part of a game represents the structure in which the rule of winning is transitive (i.e., if strategy A beats B, B beats C, then A beats C), and the non-transitive part refers to the structure in which the set of strategies follows a cyclic rule (e.g., the endless cycles among Rock, Paper and Scissors).
 Diversity matters especially for the non-transitive part simply because there is no consistent winner in such part of a game: if a player only plays Rock, he can be \emph{exploited} by Paper, but not so if he has a diverse strategy set of Rock and Scissor.

 In fact, many real-world games demonstrate strong non-transitivity \cite{czarnecki2020real}; therefore, it is critical to design objectives in the learning framework that can lead to behavioural diversity.
-In multi-agent reinforcement learning (MARL), promoting diversity not only prevents AI agents from checking the same policies repeatedly, but more importantly, helps them discover niche skills, avoid being exploited and maintain robust performance when encountering unfamiliar types of opponents.
-In the examples of building AIs to play StarCraft \cite{vinyals2019grandmaster}, Honour of King \cite{ye2020towards} and Soccer \cite{kurach2020google}, learning a diverse set of strategies has been reported as an imperative step in strengthening AI's performance.
+In multi-agent reinforcement learning (MARL) \cite{yang2020overview}, promoting diversity not only prevents AI agents from checking the same policies repeatedly, but more importantly, helps them discover niche skills, avoid being exploited and maintain robust performance when encountering unfamiliar types of opponents.
+In the examples of StarCraft \cite{vinyals2019grandmaster}, Soccer \cite{kurach2020google} and autonomous driving \cite{zhou2020smarts}, learning a diverse set of strategies has been reported as an imperative step in strengthening AI's performance.

-Despite the importance of diversity, there is very little work that offers a rigorous treatment in even defining diversity.
+Despite the importance of diversity \cite{yang2021diverse}, there is very little work that offers a rigorous treatment in even defining diversity.
 The majority of work so far has followed a heuristic approach.
 For example, the idea of \emph{co-evolution} \citep{durham1991coevolution,paredis1995coevolutionary} has drawn forth a series of effective methods, such as open-ended evolution \citep{standish2003open, banzhaf2016defining,lehman2008exploiting}, population based training methods \citep{jaderberg2019human,liu2018emergent}, and auto-curricula \citep{leibo2019autocurricula, baker2019emergent}.
 Despite many empirical successes, the lack of rigorous treatment for behavioural diversity still hinders one from developing a principled approach.